openforis/sepal-doc/docs/source/cli/gdal.rst

 GDAL
 ====

-Geospatial Data Abstraction Library (GDAL) is a translator library for raster and vector geospatial data formats that is released under an `MIT style license <https://gdal.org/license.html#license>`__ by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`__.
+**Geospatial Data Abstraction Library (GDAL)** is a translator library for raster and vector geospatial data formats that is released under an `MIT style license <https://gdal.org/license.html#license>`__ by the `Open Source Geospatial Foundation <http://www.osgeo.org/>`__.

-As a library, GDAL presents a single raster abstract data model and single vector abstract data model to the calling application for all supported formats.
+As a library, **GDAL** presents a single raster abstract data model and single vector abstract data model to the calling application for all supported formats.
 It also comes with a variety of useful command-line utilities for data translation and processing.

-The `News <https://github.com/OSGeo/gdal/blob/v3.4.0/gdal/NEWS.md>`__ page describes the latest release.
+For information on the newest release of **GDAL**, see `News <https://github.com/OSGeo/gdal/blob/v3.4.0/gdal/NEWS.md>`__.

 .. note::